MichelleCDjunaidi/clinic-web-app/README.md

 I used Vue with scoped style CSS as standard for Vue development.

+### Capabilities

+- Allows login of existing accounts and registration of new accounts, with consultation list tied to each account
+- Stores past consultation notes and displays it in a list, persistent across logins (due to database)
+- Accepts new consultation notes

+See demonstration below.

 ### Key Features

 - Single Page Application (SPA): The app loads once via index.html, and navigation between routes happens dynamically using Vue Router, without full page reloads
 - Authentication state and user info are handled client-side via a composable (useAuth.js)
-- All requests to the backend are handled via Axios.
+- All requests to the backend are handled via Axios
 - The router checks for authentication before allowing access to secured pages like `/consultation`.
 Unauthenticated users are redirected to `/login`

 ### UI Design